Friday, May 1, 2009

 Another help is etiquette itself which can act as a buffer to situations that can turn very bad later on.
 In my past piece, How To Say No To Gifts, some of the most popular reasons why (some tongue & cheek) you should say no were covered.
 These include declining expensive gifts from coworkers or a boss which may be seen as fraternization or turn into sexual harassment (for more on this see this from etiquette expert Emily Post).
 Another major breach of etiquette is to except gifts from someone who is clearly romantically interested in you but, in your heart, know will never have such feelings returned.

-In most cases excepting expensive gifts from someone you have just met and do not fully know is to be treated with extreme caution.
-Some cases have shown those who seem incredibly generous with gifts are actually deeply controlling in relationships and looking to create obligations.
-They might even use anything given as a way to continue contact once things have ended.
 In private eye Gavin De Becker's book Gift of Fear he cautions to think about the possible future ramifications of your actions and how accepting things and drawing out the giving back process can end up facilitating stalking.
 Showing how a simple no thank you with as little emphasis placed on it as possible and moving on can be the best answer to everything.

 A Reason Not To Decline a Gift

-One reason some feel the need to decline gifts is because they feel unable to give a gift in return.
+One reason some grapple with the need to decline gifts is because they feel unable to give a gift in return.
 When it comes to giving and western etiquette this is a non-issue.
-You are not obligated to give a gift in return, for more on this read this.
+You are not obligated to give a gift in return, for more read this.
 Deciding to pass on a white elephant or secret Santa gift game is totally understandable but declining gifts out of fear of having to give yourself could be putting up walls and rebuffing loving kindness coming your way.
-When people give you things for genuine, loving reasons there is zero expectation of repayment in kind.
-The act of giving is good enough.

 Image:Letterary Press These delicate letterpress cards are perfect and even a tad bold for when you rather send your sentiments and return through the post.